potatoqualitee/ogimage/README.md

           Get-ChildItem /tmp/pics | Select-Object FullName
 ```

-## Cache Limits
-A repository can have up to 5GB of caches.
-Once the 5GB limit is reached, older caches will be evicted based on when the cache was last accessed.
-Caches that are not accessed within the last week will also be evicted.

 ## Contributing
 Pull requests are welcome!

-## TODO
-* Add support for additional custom repositories (may be out of scope?)

 ## License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)